polanch190/Overwrite-a-Feature-Layers-ArcGIS-API-for-Python/README.md

-# Overwrite-a-Feature-Layers-ArcGIS-API-for-Python
+# Overwrite a Feature Layers ArcGIS API for Python
-This is an example of using ArcGIS's API for Python to overwrite a feature layer.
-This is useful for making near real time updates to a feature layer on a map or apps.
+Discover how to overwrite a feature layer using Arcgis for Python to automate near real time updates on a park police incident dashboard.